rojeanpenano/xpenditure/README.md

    - Explore options to sync MongoDB changes for offline-first use cases.

 6. **Future AI Integration**:
-   - Implement algorithms for financial insights (divide-and-conquer or dynamic programming for predictions).
+   - Implement algorithms for financial insights (dynamic programming or machine learning for predictions).